ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Syntax
 {: unnumbered}

-The dot wild card selector has the form `.*` as defined in the following syntax:
+The dot wildcard selector has the form `.*` as defined in the following syntax:

 ~~~~ abnf